- .Regular Army

 Step 2

-Earn £25,200 during basic training.
-When your training is finished, and you will start your trade training on £25,864.
-Once that is completed you will earn £33,978.
+Earn £27,282 during training.
+When your training is finished, you will earn £36,103.

 The Army will support and train you throughout your career, offering you considerable opportunities to develop your skills.